rb1205/btrfs-snapshotter/README.md

     -C <src>                   : Like -c, but inhibits deletion after creation of the snapshot.
     -s          --sym          : Sym mode.
-Calculates the outcome and prints the distribution after <days> have passed. assumes 1 snapshot/hour. it doesn't need dest_dir to perform the symulation.
+Calculates the outcome and prints the distribution after <days> have passed. assumes 1 snapshot/hour. it doesn't need dest_dir to perform the simulation.
     (none)                     : Opposite of -C, deletes any extra snapshot without creating any new.